 Holds may be placed on a student’s record whenever that student is delinquent or has failed to pay any debt owed to the college or failed to return any library books or other college property or equipment.
 Students with holds will not be allowed to receive transcripts, certificates or diplomas; have transcripts forwarded; and/or receive other services related to student records.
 They may not be allowed to register.
 When the student has cleared the obligation with the college, the hold will be removed.

-- A student who is not in good academic standing will have a hold placed on his/her record until he/she meets with a counselor to make plans to improve his/her grades.
+A student who is not in good academic standing will have a hold placed on his/her record until he/she attends an online workshop to make plans to improve his/her grades.
 These holds will prevent registration.

-- A student who is disqualified is ineligible to attend Bakersfield College.
-He/she may be conditionally readmitted the following semester upon petition to the Counseling Center.
-A readmitted student may be restricted to specific courses or programs and a limitation will be placed on the number of units attempted.
-Reinstatement application forms may be obtained in the Counseling Center.
+A student who is disqualified is ineligible to attend Bakersfield College.
+The student may be conditionally readmitted the following semester upon petition to the Counseling Center.

 A re-admitted student may be restricted to specific courses or programs, and a limitation will be placed on the number of units attempted.
 Reinstatement application forms may be obtained in the Advising and Counseling Center, located on the lower level of the Center for Student Success (CSS) building.